MotherDuck & DuckDB MCP server

 • Verify your MotherDuck token is correct if you have connection issues

-• Ensure uvx is available in your PATH
+• Confirm that uvx is in your PATH

-• For spawn uvx ENOENT errors, try specifying the full path to uvx (output of which uvx)
+• For spawn uvx ENOENT errors, try using the full path to uvx (find with which uvx)

 There are two ways to add an MCP server to Cursor.
 The most common way is to add the server globally in the ~/.cursor/mcp.json file so that it is available in all of your projects.